lariosov/citiesTelegram/README.md

 This telegram-bot should be added in group and than you can play in cities and forget about this problem.

 Than you can use commands:
-/start - to start play
+/start - to start play |
-/check - count of cities was used
+/check - count of cities was used |
+/clear - clear cities and start game again